- Total Money MakeoverReview Rating:

 Chapter One tells a little about Ramsey’s personal financial problems.
 He challenges the reader to acknowledge they are the problem and introduces the TMM Motto.
 The book promises that if you follow the guidelines, the plan will work.

 We are the problem with our money and that is true.
 It’s rare that people are ruined financially through no fault of their own, it happens but it doesn’t happen a lot.
 If you’re in financial trouble, you most likely put yourself there.
-This is hard to admit and Ramsey wants you to literally stand in front of a mirror and acknowledge it.
-Silly but it can’t hurt.

 The Total Money Makeover Motto is, “If you can live like no one else, later you can live like no one else.”
 Huh?
 I get what he’s trying to say but Adam Carroll said it better on one of our past member’s only podcasts, “If you are willing to do for two years what won’t most people won’t do, you can do for the rest of your life what most people can’t do.”

 It means if you sacrifice and suffer for a relatively small amount of time, you can be set for the rest of your life.
 Live with your parents for two years after college while working full time and saving 80% of your income and you will be ahead for life.

 Ramsey started his whole empire because of his own financial disasters.

 He doesn’t give a lot of details about what they were.
 He tells how he felt and how his family has affected but not many nitty-gritty details of what exactly happened.
 It’s not really our business but it seems like an odd omission.

 Chapter Two: Denial: I’m Not That Out of Shape

 Chapter Two is about denying how bad your situation is and how so many people won’t make changes until they are backed into a corner and that change is more painful than the corner.